cnbbooks/lfe-sicp/ch1/conditional-expressions-and-predicates.md

   (<patternn> <guardn> <en>))
 ```

-We could rewrite our absolute-value procedure using ``case`` like this:
+We could rewrite our absolute-value function using ``case`` like this:

 ```lisp